Aliases for AMER1 Gene

 Previous GeneCards Identifiers for AMER1 Gene

 The protein encoded by this gene upregulates trancriptional activation by the Wilms tumor protein and interacts with many other proteins, including CTNNB1, APC, AXIN1, and AXIN2.
 Defects in this gene are a cause of osteopathia striata with cranial sclerosis (OSCS). [provided by RefSeq, May 2010]

 GeneCards Summary for AMER1 Gene

 AMER1 (APC Membrane Recruitment Protein 1) is a Protein Coding gene.
-Diseases associated with AMER1 include osteopathia striata with cranial sclerosis and adenomatous polyposis coli.
-Among its related pathways are Signaling by GPCR and Infectious disease.
-GO annotations related to this gene include beta-catenin binding and phosphatidylinositol-4,5-bisphosphate binding.
+Diseases associated with AMER1 include Osteopathia Striata With Cranial Sclerosis and Ovarian Carcinosarcoma.
+Among its related pathways are phosphorylation site mutants of CTNNB1 are not targeted to the proteasome by the destruction complex and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include beta-catenin binding and phosphatidylinositol-4,5-bisphosphate binding.
 An important paralog of this gene is AMER2.

 UniProtKB/Swiss-Prot for AMER1 Gene